How to build a million dollar portfolio

 Whether you are Early Earl or Late Lorraine or any saver and investor in between, I hope this post has emphasized you can have a very healthy retirement nest egg if you strive to do the following things more often than not:

-- Save and invest regularly (early on is better, you won’t need to save as much but you can save more aggressively later in life).
+- Save and invest regularly – early on is better, of course, so you won’t need to save as much for retirement later on…

-- Keep your investing costs/transaction costs/money management costs low so you can earn a reasonable rate of return (close to 6%) after fees/costs are accounted for.
+- Stay in equities – so you can earn a reasonable rate of return (close to 6%) after all low-fees/low-costs are accounted for…

-- Stay invested over many decades of investing.
+- Stay invested over many decades – so you can save yourself from your future self!

 For savers and investors striving to build your retirement portfolio – how are you doing that?
 For investors who have already realized their financial goals – how did you get there?
 Comment away.
 I read every one.
 Thanks for being fans.